Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Concepts.rst

 * A priority

-   * This determines, when messages collide on the bus, which one "wins" and which transmitter has to re-transmit their message later
+   * This determines, when messages collide on the bus, which one "wins" and which transmitter has to re-transmit their message later.
-   * This is handled by hardware, not software generally, so we usually only care about this when transmitting messages, not receiveing them
+   * This is handled by hardware, not software generally, so we usually only care about this when transmitting messages, not receiving them.

-In order to send messages on a J1939 or ISO bus, you need a 1 byte address, which identifes you on the bus.
+In order to send messages on a J1939 or ISO bus, you need a 1 byte address, which identifies you on the bus.
-Likewise, you need to know the address of who you're sending a mesage to (unless you are sending a broadcast).
+Likewise, you need to know the address of who you're sending a message to (unless you are sending a broadcast).
 Broadcasts are always sent to the broadcast address, which is 255 (0xFF).
 There's also something called the NULL address (0xFE), which is the address you use when you have no address (or are in the process of getting one, though all this is handled automatically by the stack).